JaspreetKhela/JaspreetKhela/README.md

 - U of T SCS: [Data Science](#)
     - [for a Refresher of a Multitude of Data Science-Related Methods and Tools]
 - U of T SCS: [Artificial Intelligence](#)
-    - [to Augment Current Background with a Comprehensive Deep Dive into Different Technology Stacks]
+    - [to Augment Background with a Comprehensive Deep Dive into Different Technology Stacks]
 - U of T SCS: [Advanced Artificial Intelligence](#)
-    - [to Augment Current Background with a Comprehensive Deep Dive into Different Technology Stacks]
+    - [to Augment Background with a Comprehensive Deep Dive into Different Technology Stacks]
 - IBM | edX: [Deep Learning](#)
-    - [to Augment Current Background with a Comprehensive Deep Dive into Different Technology Stacks]
+    - [to Augment Background with a Comprehensive Deep Dive into Different Technology Stacks]
 - U of T SCS: [Autonomous Systems for Discovery](#)
-    - [to Augment Current Background with a Comprehensive Deep Dive into Different Technology Stacks]
+    - [to Augment Background with a Comprehensive Deep Dive into Different Technology Stacks]
 - U of T SCS: [User Experience/User Interface (UX/UI) Design](#)
     - [to Better Understand Human-Computer Interactions]
 - U of T SCS: [Digital Marketing](#)
     - [to Better Understand Marketing Principles, Methods, and Tools]
 - GBC: [Mobile Application Development and Strategy](#)
-    - [to Augment Current Mobile Application Development Background with a Comprehensive Deep Dive]
+    - [to Augment Mobile Application Development Background with a Comprehensive Deep Dive]
 - GBC: [Blockchain Development](#)
     - [to Learn Web3 Application Development]